-Apart from the overuse, other factors such as water pollution, lack of infrastructure and volatile weather patterns are also taken into account for the ongoing water crisis.
-More to these reports, a staggering amount of water usage was also found amounting to three million litres a day only from the tourism industry – this results in insufficient clean water for the locals to use.
+Apart from the overuse, other factors such as water pollution, lack of infrastructure and volatile weather patterns are also to be blamed for the ongoing water crisis.

 Unless the Bali tourism industry adapts to sustainable tourism, this current situation is only expected to be much worse by the year 2025.